 a.
 What do you think is the purpose of our team?

 b.
 What support do you need from our team?

 c.
-What support our team can expect from you?
+What supports our team can expect from you?

 d.
 What do you like most about our team when it comes to performance?

 e.
-What do you like most about our team when it comes to relationship?
+What do you like most about our team when it comes to relationships?

 f.
 What change do you want to see in our team?

 This is a common mistake.
 In my eight years of helping organizations build teams, many managers think that team building is a great opportunity to chill and relax.
 Others consider team building as an opportunity to exorcise the bad attitude of some team members.
 They pray that through inspirational speeches, team members will change the heart and be more committed to meeting the business objectives of the organization.